 Dr. Lisa Cannon-Albright is Professor and Division Chief of the Division of Genetic Epidemiology in the Department of Medicine at the University of Utah School of Medicine.
 She is a Huntsman Cancer Institute investigator and a member of the Cancer Control and Population Sciences program.
 As a Genetic Epidemiologist her research interests include ...
 Read More

-Ken Smith, PhD, is an investigator at Huntsman Cancer Institute (HCI), a professor in the Department of Family and Consumer Studies at the University of Utah, and a member of the Cancer Control and Population Sciences Program.
-As a family demographer and medical sociologist, Smith's research has focused on suspected psychosocial consequences of ge...
+Ken Smith, PhD, is an investigator at Huntsman Cancer Institute (HCI), Distinguished Professor of Family Studies and Population science at the University of Utah, and a member and past-co-leader of the Cancer Control and Population Sciences Program.
+He is Director of the Pedigree and Population Program at the University of Utah that develops and ma...
 Read More